OfficeDev/office-js-docs-pr/docs/develop/troubleshoot-sso-in-office-add-ins.md

 ### 13006

 Client Error.
-Your code should suggest that the user sign out and restart Office, or restart the Office Online session.
+Your code should suggest that the user sign out and restart Office, or restart the Office session.

 ### 13007